 How to become a movie director

-Just as the home computer explosion in the early ‘80s opened up the music industry to the masses, the film industry also enjoyed a boon due to technological advances.
+Just as the home computer explosion in the early ‘80s opened up the film industry to the masses, the film industry also enjoyed a boon due to technological advances.
 With the advent of digital video recorders, mobile technology, and accessible digital editing software, moviemaking became more accessible, too.

-And just as Spotify changed the way we listen to music, YouTube gave auteurs the chance to show their talents.
+And just as Spotify changed the way we listen to film, YouTube gave auteurs the chance to show their talents.
 While the majority of the video-sharing platforms’ users are more interested in the people in front of the camera, YouTube gives anyone the chance to shoot, edit, and present their own short productions online.